sparanoid/almace-scaffolding/_app/_posts/note/2014-06-12-getting-started.md

 $ grunt amsf-update
 ```

-It checks the latest Almace Scaffolding build from GitHub and update core files automatically.
+It checks the latest Almace Scaffolding build from GitHub and updates core files automatically.
 Please keep in mind that if you changed some of the AMSF core files this action will **override** the changes you made.
-So it's recommended to keep your project under version control, you will be always be able to compare changes for Almace Scaffolding.
+So it's recommended to keep your project under version control, you will always be able to compare changes for Almace Scaffolding.

 ## Using Beta Release